obi-wan-jr/iscribe/memory-bank/projectbrief.md

 # tScribe Project Brief

 ## Project Overview
 tScribe is a web application that automates the conversion of Bible chapters into high-quality audio using Fish.Audio's custom voice TTS API.
-The application fetches passages from BibleGateway's web content, processes the text to remove verse numbers, and creates seamless audio files for enhanced listening experience.
+The application fetches passages from local Bible data, processes the text to remove verse numbers, and creates seamless audio files for enhanced listening experience.

 ## Core Objectives
 - **Automated Bible Audio Creation**: Convert any Bible chapter to audio without manual intervention